PremiseHealth/angularjs-styleguide/README.md

   - ^Use ng-bind or ng-cloak instead of simple {{ }} to prevent a FOUC (Flash of Unrendered Content).
   - ^When you need to set the src of an image dynamically use ng-src instead of src with {{}}.
   - ^When you need to set the href of an anchor tag dynamically use ng-href instead of href with {{}}
+  - ^Avoid using $rootScope.
+It's ok to use $rootScope for emitting an event, but storing data on the $rootScope should be avoided.
+Use a service for your data instead.

 ## Files